POETSII/tinsel/doc/Architecture.md

   // Links to the mesh boards (opened by constructor) DebugLink* mesh[TinselMeshXLen][TinselMeshYLen];

+  // System reset
+  // ------------

+  // Hard reset the mesh boards and soft reset the bridge board void reset();

   // Send and receive messages over PCIe
   // -----------------------------------